 On Feb.
-23, Saint Joseph’s will celebrate Founders’ Day, the annual commemoration of the Philadelphia College of Pharmacy’s (PCP) founding 202 years ago, when 68 apothecaries gathered in the historic Carpenters’ Hall to establish the nation’s first pharmacy school.
+23, Saint Joseph’s celebrated Founders’ Day, the annual commemoration of the Philadelphia College of Pharmacy’s (PCP) founding 202 years ago, when 68 apothecaries gathered in the historic Carpenters’ Hall to establish the nation’s first pharmacy school.

-This year marks the first time Saint Joseph’s celebrates PCP’s founding following the 2022 merger with the University of the Sciences.
+This year marked the first time Saint Joseph’s celebrated PCP’s founding following the 2022 merger with the University of the Sciences.
 Edward Foote PCPS ’87, PCPS ’91 (PharmD), professor and dean of Philadelphia College of Pharmacy, looks forward to PCP’s continued growth as part of the Jesuit institution.

 “I think many of us are seeing the advantages of being part of a larger institution,” says Foote.
 “The support I have received for Founders’ Day is a great example of how we can be part of the SJU family while still honoring the legacy and history of PCP.”

-Prior to an awards ceremony and pharmaceutical science demonstrations, students will lead alumni, faculty and staff on tours through the historic Griffith Hall (which houses PCP) and the Marvin Samson Center for the History of Pharmacy.
+Prior to an awards ceremony and pharmaceutical science demonstrations, students led alumni, faculty and staff on tours through the historic Griffith Hall (which houses PCP) and the Marvin Samson Center for the History of Pharmacy.

-To mark the occasion, the Philadelphia College of Pharmacy is establishing two alumni awards.
+To mark the occasion, the Philadelphia College of Pharmacy established two alumni awards.
 The PCP Young Alumni Award was created to honor an alum who has received their degree within the past 15 years and who has shown outstanding promise and success in their professional career.
-The inaugural honoree is Jack Korbutov, FACA, FAVP, USP ’11 (PharmD).
+The inaugural honoree was Jack Korbutov, FACA, FAVP, USP ’11 (PharmD).

-In the afternoon on the same day, PCP students will celebrate Founders’ Day with food, games, music and birthday cake sponsored by Walgreen’s Pharmacy.
+In the afternoon on the same day, PCP students celebrated Founders’ Day with food, games, music and birthday cake sponsored by Walgreen’s Pharmacy.

-If you cannot attend Founders’ Day, you can still support the legacy of PCP by making a gift here.
+If you could not attend Founders’ Day, you can still support the legacy of PCP by making a gift here.